apollographql/apollo-kotlin/intellij-plugin/README.md

 ## Compatibility

-- Most features are intended to work with Apollo Kotlin 4.x which is currently under development
+- Most features are intended to work with Apollo Kotlin 4.x
 - Automatic code generation works with Apollo Kotlin 3.x and above

 <!-- Plugin description end -->